Your Expert Guide to Ronda With Kids (2024)

 Where to park – if you’re coming in for a day trip with your own car, simply search for a parking lot on google and head to it.
 We parked under Plaza del Socorro (download the app, believe me, if a carpark suggests downloading its app, do it and save soooo much money on parking), which was great as it meant the kids could check out the souvenir shops and we were close to Carrefour for extra drinks for the ride home.

-What else to do near Ronda with Kids
+What else to do near Ronda with kids

 Oh, there is so much to do in this gorgeous region.
 Check out Osuna, the ruinas de Acinipo, OlveraAntequera, and Setenil de las Bodegas and so, so much more.
 In nearby Extremadura is the fascinating Roman city of Mérida.